rehive/docs/source/includes/_company.md

 }
 ```

-List company banks for the current company.
+List company banks for the current user's company.

 ### Endpoint